 The fixed component of the advisory fee pursuant to the advisory agreement is equal to 1% per annum of the NAV for each share class and is calculated and accrued daily and reflected in our NAV per share.
-The fixed component of the advisory fee was lower in the 2024 period compared to the 2023 period which is commensurate with the overall decrease in our average NAV due to higher share redemptions as well as property valuation declines.
+The fixed component of the advisory fee was lower in the 2025 period compared to the 2024 period which is commensurate with the overall decrease in our average NAV due to fulfilling share redemption requests.

 In accordance with our advisory agreement, our advisor can earn the performance component of the advisory fee when the total return to stockholders of a particular share class exceeds a required per annum hurdle for such share class (the "Hurdle Amount").
 The performance component is calculated separately for each share class and is comprised of the distributions paid to stockholders in each share class combined with the change in the price per share of each share class.
 For any calendar year in which the total return per share allocable to a class exceeds the Hurdle Amount for such class, RREEF America will receive a percentage of the aggregate total return allocable to such class.
 The performance component of the advisory fee is payable annually based on the results for the entire calendar year.
 The actual performance component that our advisor could earn in the current calendar year depends on several factors, including but not limited to the performance of our investments, our expenses and interest rates.
-For the three months ended March 31, 2024 and 2023, the performance fees did not meet the criteria for accrual in accordance with GAAP, resulting in no performance component of the advisory fee.
+For the three months ended March 31, 2025 and 2024, the performance fees did not meet the criteria for accrual in accordance with GAAP, resulting in no performance component of the advisory fee.